Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators: Experiments

-We proceed to test the model performance in some extreme situations where the observed samples are mixed with noises or the observed samples are quite insufficient.
-The results are presented in Fig.~\ref{fig-noise-insuff-warm}(a) where we add different ratios of random noise to the true samples in Two-Circle dataset and Fig.~\ref{fig-noise-insuff-warm}(b) where we only sample insufficient data for training in Two-Spiral dataset.
-The details are in Appendix \ref{appx-datasets}.
-The noise in data impacts the performance of WGAN and Joint-W, but comparatively, the performance decline for Joint-W is less insignificant than WGAN, which indicates better robustness of joint training w.r.t noised data.
-In Fig.~\ref{fig-noise-insuff-warm}(b), when the sample size decreases from 2000 to 100, the AUC value of DEM declines dramatically, showing its dependency on sufficient training samples.
-By contrast, the AUC of Joint-W exhibits a small decline when the sample size is more than 500 and suffers from an obvious decline when it is less than 300.
-Such phenomenon demonstrates lower sensitivity of joint training to observed sample size.
+\textbf{Contaminated or Limited Data.} In Fig.~\ref{fig-noise-insuff-warm}(a) we compare Joint-W with WGAN-GP for sample generation on noisy input in Two-Circle dataset.
+Details are in Appendix~\ref{appx-datasets}.
+We can see that the noise ratio in data impacts the performance of WGAN-GP and Joint-W, but comparatively, the performance decline of Joint-W is less significant, which indicates better robustness of joint training w.r.t. noised data.
+Moreover, in Fig.~\ref{fig-noise-insuff-warm}(b), we compare Joint-W with DEM for density estimation with insufficient true data in Two-Spiral dataset.
+When sample size decreases from 2000 to 100, the AUC value of DEM declines dramatically.
+By contrast, the AUC of Joint-W exhibits a small decline when the sample size is more than 500.
+The results demonstrate that Stein Bridging has promising power in some extreme cases where the training sample are contaminated or limited.